lalomax/Carousel/README.md

 # Carousel
-A basic image carousel
+A basic image carousel without using JS file

 The files needed are:
 ```
 index.html
-script.js
 styles.css
 ```

-other files are shared from replit platform.